OmegAMP: Targeted AMP Discovery via Biologically Informed Generation: Experiments

 To evaluate OmegAMP in the Subset Conditioning (SC) mode, we sample 10k peptides for multiple reference sets, including EV AMPs and sets of sequences known to be active against specific bacterial species.
 For the resulting bacteria-specific sequences and sequences from OmegAMP's unconditional mode, we compute the fraction of predicted positives according to our species-specific classifiers.

-As shown in \cref{fig:property-subset-conditioning}\,a, subset conditioning drastically increases the fraction of predicted positives when compared to unconditional sampling.
-Notably, all subset-conditioned sequences achieve the highest AMP probabilities for their respective target classifiers (indicated by ticks).
-For instance, conditioning on sequences active against \textit{E. coli} allows the generation of peptides with an increased likelihood of efficacy against this species.
+As shown in \cref{fig:property-subset-conditioning}a, subset conditioning significantly increases predicted activity for target species compared to unconditional sampling.
+Notably, conditioning on high-quality sets, such as \textit{A. Baumannii} (750 sequences), yielded a two-fold improvement over unconditional generation, demonstrating that specific conditioning vectors effectively align generation with target activity profiles.
+Moreover, all subset-conditioned sequences achieve the highest AMP probabilities for their respective target classifiers (indicated by ticks).

 Our results demonstrate that OmegAMP's generative model with subset conditioning reliably aligns generated peptides with desired activity profiles.

 \paragraph{Property conditioning closely follows physicochemical targets}

 To assess OmegAMP's Property Conditioning (PC), we sample 2k sequences, conditioned on specific target values for length (range 10-30) and three charge/hydrophobicity pairs.
 These pairs correspond to the (25th, 25th), (75th, 50th), and (25th, 75th) percentiles of their respective properties in our training set.
 For each target pair, we display the probability density of obtained charge and hydrophobicity values.
 We indicate each target pair by a colored cross.